dosdude1/discord-lite/README.md

 Once Xcode Legacy components have been installed, the application can simply be built and run in Xcode.

-**Note:** In order to compile a working 64-bit binary for OS X 10.5 Leopard, you must either build with the 10.5 SDK itself, or use the CoreFoundation and Foundation framework binaries from the 10.5 SDK in a later SDK.
+**Note:** In order to compile a working Intel 64-bit binary for OS X 10.5 Leopard, you must either build with the 10.5 SDK itself, or use the CoreFoundation and Foundation framework binaries from the 10.5 SDK in a later SDK.